Wtower/xkcd-pass-plus/README.md

 but an entropy of 64+ is quite good currently.

 The blind entropy refers to the possibility that the attacker has absolutely no idea about the form of our password.
-The entropy refers to a more distant but sage assumption that the attacker knows the exact range of characters used.
+The (not blind) entropy refers to a more distant but sage assumption that the attacker knows the exact range of characters used.
 The algorithm's rating is based on the latter.

 Here we need to make the argument about what happens when the attacker brute-forces using a dictionary.
 Then the entropy calculation based on the range of characters no longer applies.
 Obviously the entropy relates to the range of dictionary words and the number of words used.

-Currently this specific algorithm uses the XKCD dictionary which is approximately a bit more than 2000 words.
-2000^4 combinations results to a small entropy.
+The XKCD dictionary is approximately a bit more than 2000 words.
+2000^4 combinations would result to a small entropy.
 If only the attacker knew that this is the dictionary on which a user based his or her password.

-Soon we will introduce a larger range in the algorithm.
+For this reason, an additional dictionary based on Letterpress is offered, which contains 270k words.
+This reduces the possibility of a brute-force greatly, but also the memorability.
+Thus the default method is a combination of the two dictionaries.

 Tests
 -----

 How can we be sure that the password produced is safe.
 Well, we cannot be 100% sure.
 The module includes some automated tests that produce 10000 passwords and it requires that all of them have at least 60 bits of entropy.
+Very rarely the entropy dropped below 80.
 You are free to conduct your own CPU-intensive tests.

 Alternatives
 ------------